khalid-naami/khalid-naami.github.io/blog/2026-05-08-exposure-heatmap-visual-analytics.md

 ## Why Visual Analysis Wins
 Human brains are wired to recognize patterns in images much faster than in text.
 By using visual analytics, you can:
 *   **Spot Anomalies**: Instantly see a strike that has an unusual amount of exposure compared to its neighbors.
-*   **Filter Noise**: Focus on the strikes that actually matter to the market structure.
+*   **Filter Noise**: Focus on the strikes that actually matter to the market structure by using our [Multi-Ticker analysis tools](/blog/multi-ticker-analysis-guide).
 *   **Improve Timing**: Enter and exit trades based on the visual "gravity" of the market's internal levels.

 ## The Professional Edge